Extrapolation

 • Percentiles: Calculate the weighted percentiles with sampling weight.
 Example: the query percentile(0.95)(foo) becomes weightedPercentile(0.95)(foo, sampling_weight).

-As long as there are sufficient samples, the sample rate itself does not matter as much, but due to the extrapolation mechanism, what would be a fluctuation of a few samples may turn into a much larger absolute impact, e.g., in terms of the view count.
-Of course, when a site gets billions of visits, a fluctuation of 100,000 via the noise introduced by a sample rate of 0.00001 is not as critical.
+As long as there are sufficient samples, the sample rate itself does not matter as much, but due to the extrapolation mechanism, a fluctuation of a few samples in a small sample set may turn into a much larger absolute impact.
+When a site gets billions of visits, a fluctuation of 100,000 via the noise introduced by a sample rate of 0.00001 is not as critical.

 In new product surfaces, the question of whether to use extrapolated vs. non-extrapolated data is a delicate one, and it needs to be deliberated with care.
 The extrapolation mode setting should generally be a transient view option that resets to default mode when the user opens the page the next time.
 In the end, it's a judgment call on the person implementing the feature, but these questions may be a guide on the way to a decision: